roman-mozil/docker-cassandra-prometheus/README.md

 Dont forget to configure Prometheus scrapping endpoint and open K8 Service port.

-To tell Prometheus where metrics are located - add `annotation` configs to Cassandra Kubernetes POD:
+To tell Prometheus where metrics are located - add `annotation` configs to Cassandra Kubernetes Service:

 ```
 apiVersion: apps/v1